Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 Attended funeral to represent C.O.

-Stark [[?]].
+Stark & rude.
 Deal coffins - one on

-top of other on 4 wheeled spring
+top of other on four wheeled spring

 hearse trolley.
 Shallow grave 4

-feet, clearing in [[?]] alongside
+feet, clearing in belarka alongside

 native cemetery.
-Rough wooden cross
+Rough wooden cross.

 Many native graves are covered with

-heavy concrete or brick gravestone
+heavy concrete or brick gravestone.

-Houses of brush concrete, or wood
+Houses of brick, concrete or wood

 and iron or attap roof built